Enschede: Rail

 There is no track connection between the two systems.
 The through line had been retained for eventual NATO use during the Cold War even after through passenger service was ended (September 1981), although it was in serious disrepair in later years.
-With the renewal of service to Germany (May 2001) the track was severed; there is a gap of about 30 centimeters between them.
+With the renewal of service to Germany (May 2001) the track was severed; there is a gap of about 30 centimeters between them which means that Enschede is now a "double terminus station" with tracks to the West (the Netherlands) and to the East (Germany) but with no connection between them.

 There is also Enschede Kennispark railway station, near the football stadium.

+Water

+Enschede is situated at the south-east terminus of the Twentekanaal.

 Bus

-Enschede is situated at the south-east terminus of the Twentekanaal.
-There is also a network of bus lines connecting nearly every part of the city with the centre.
+There is a network of bus lines connecting nearly every part of the city with the centre.
 Enschede also has bus connections to nearby towns and cities, like Hengelo, Oldenzaal and south towards Haaksbergen, Neede and Eibergen.
-The city lines are operated by Syntus, under the Twents-branche.
-The interlocal lines are exploited by Syntus and Arriva.
+Since 10 December 2023 the bus lines are operated by Arriva, under the RRReis brand.

 Air

 Previously, Enschede had a combined regional civil airport, Enschede Airport, and Airbase Twenthe of the Royal Netherlands Air Force.
 The latter was closed in 2007; the former was closed in 2008.
-However, It remains in operation for business air traffic flying via a charter or private jet, and recreational flights.
+However, it remains in operation for business air traffic flying via a charter or private jet, and recreational flights.
+The nearest airports Münster Osnabrück Airport which is located 69 km away and Amsterdam's Schiphol Airport is located 174 km away west of Enschede.